The St. Lawrence University Fellowship program aims to:

 c.
 An unofficial academic transcript.

 d.
-Completed recommendation forms from the faculty mentor and a faculty member who can speak to the quality of the student’s work and the student’s ability to work independently.
+Completed recommendation forms from the faculty mentor and a recent faculty instructor who can provide an academic reference for the student.

 11. Applications will be reviewed by a subcommittee of the Scholarships, Fellowships, and Grants Committee, which will make recommendations to the Dean of Academic Affairs.